stomp/stomp-spec/src/stomp-specification-1.2.md

   newline byte (0x0A)

-* if, inside a time window of at least `<n>` milliseconds, the receiver did not receive any new data, it CAN consider the connection as dead
+* if, inside a time window of at least `<n>` milliseconds, the receiver did not receive any new data, it MAY consider the connection as dead

 * because of timing inaccuracies, the receiver SHOULD be tolerant and take into account an error margin